Gulf Coast Radon

 We also check for signs of water intrusion (upon request) that present a potential mold contamination risk.
 A report is provide that identifies the fining, laboratory analysis, descriptions, and pathogenicity of organisms detected in testing.
 Should these suspicions arise or visible mold problems become apparent, our clients will be informed immediately.
 At that time, a determination can be made as to proceeding with a full survey, or if remediation is needed.
 For times where a visible, questionable substance is discovered, we also offer a swab analysis to determine if the substance in question is mold, or not.

-A mitigation system is essentially a ventiliation system that brings fresh outside air into the property, to the return air supply of the air handler.
-The air handler then draws the outside air in, removing the humidity, as it is recycled evenly through the existing duct, and supply registers around the property.
-We do this for two reasons:
+A mitigation system is essentially a ventilation system that brings fresh outside air into the property, and directs it to the return air supply of the air handler.
+The air handler then draws the extra air in, where it's conditioned, before it's distributed throughout the living space through the existing ducting.
+This method works to reduce the interior radon levels in the following ways:

 1) The outside air has an average radon level of 0.4 pCi/l, so bringing this air into a

-2) Bringing fresh air in creates a slight, positive pressure change (unnoticeable to
+2) Bringing fresh air in creates a slight, positive pressure inside (unnoticeable to

-you) that adds resistance to radon gas, and makes it more difficult to enter in the
+the resident).
+This positive pressure adds resistance to the gas, and makes it more difficult to enter the property in the future.

 The mitigation system should only be running when the property is occupied, is "closed up", and with the air handler on.
-During any extended absence, the mitigation system should be turned off.
+During any extended absences, the mitigation system should be turned off.
 During the the fall and winter when temperature and humidity are lower, and the property is "opened up" while occupied, you can turn the mitigation system off.
-For those of our clients who, knowing this, and are still uncomfortable with the air handler removing the humidity brought it, we can also offer an additional dehumidifier.

-In single family homes, we can install the system(s) in the attic space, and in condos (without garages) we can install the system above the existing drywall ceiling, or conceal the duct within a framed and finished soffit.
+In single family homes, we can install the system(s) in the attic space, and in condos (without garages) we can install the system above the existing drywall ceiling, or conceal the duct within a new interior drywall soffit.